Howie Mandel: Bullsh*t: The Game Show

 On April 27, 2022, Netflix released the 10-episode debut season of Bullsh*t: The Game Show with Mandel as the host of the program.
 It was Mandel's first game show since the cancellation of the Deal or No Deal revival on CNBC in 2019.
-In this game show contestants have a chance to win up to $1,000,000 by answering a series of trivia questions but have to also be able to convince ("bullsh_") a group of prospective challengers that the answer they give is right, even if it's not.
+In this game show contestants have a chance to win up to $1,000,000 by answering a series of trivia questions but have to also be able to convince ("bullshit") a group of prospective challengers that the answer they give is right, even if it's not.
 (The contestant is shown whether or not their answer is correct as soon as they choose it.)
 After explaining their reasoning, the judges will vote on whether they think the contestant is "bullshitting" (lying), or telling the truth.
 At a certain time after they are done convincing the judges, Mandel will ask the contestant if their answer is correct, or if they were "bullshitting".
 If the contestant's answer is correct (or if it's incorrect, but they successfully convinced at least one judge that they were telling the truth), they win and move on to the question.
 If they lie and none of the three judges buy it, they are removed from the game.
 The next contestant is the judge who most accurately guessed whether or not the contestant was truthful during each question.

-The Price Is Right
+The Price Is Right Tonight

-On June 3, 2025 it was announced that Howie Mandel would be hosting a Canadian spin-off of The Price Is Right.
+On June 3, 2025, it was announced that Howie Mandel would be hosting a Canadian spin-off of The Price Is Right, entitled The Price is Right Tonight.

+Activism

+Mandel was a signatory of "Creative Community for Peace," a 2025 open letter condemning the Boycott, Divestment and Sanctions movement in the TV and film industry.